remotehublab/rhl-relia-documentation/software-installation-docs.md

 #### Downloading the source code

-@pedrodeoliamarante git clone of the respositories
+Make a git clone of all the repositories

 #### Installing other services